Travel Grants and Fellowships

 We strongly encourage applicants to speak with the Reference Archivist at the Hartman Center before applying for a grant.
 Past applications have demonstrated that those who spoke with the archivist about their projects produced stronger applications.
 We are happy to help identify potential collections and books of which you may not otherwise be aware.

 Uses of Grant Money

 Grant money may be used for travel to the David M. Rubenstein Rare Book & Manuscript Library, costs of copying pertinent archival resources, and living expenses while pursuing research here.

 The Application Process

-Application forms are available from the Rubenstein Library web site.
+Complete the online application form, which includes uploading a CV.
+You may start the form and return to it later, but it must be completed within a week from the same computer and browser.
 Applicants are required to estimate their travel expenses on the form.
 Travel must originate from at least 100 miles away from Duke University.
 All applicants must submit a 250-500 word essay summarizing their project and detailing why the Hartman Center collections are essential to their research.
 Including a list of specific collections or resources to be consulted is helpful.
-Submit the completed form and required attachments to "Grants Program" at the address below, c/o Lynn Eaton or via e-mail.
+Graduate and undergraduate students must submit a letter of recommendation from a faculty advisor.
+The application packet will not be considered complete until this letter is received.
+The letter may be submitted as e-mail attachment to firstname.lastname@example.org or by postal mail to the address below.

 Grants are also available from the Sallie Bingham Center for Women’s History and Culture the The John Hope Franklin Research Center for African and African American History and Culture.
 If you wish to apply to more than one center for the same project, simply check the appropriate boxes at the top of the application form to indicate that you have chosen this option.
 Grants will not exceed $1,000 even if awarded jointly.
 Joint pplicants are also encouraged to contact the appropriate reference archivist for each of the other centers prior to applying.